+Helopeltis spp. are present during both the fruiting and vegetative stages of the host plant.
+These true bugs feed by piercing and sucking on cocoa trees, particularly on cocoa branches and twigs during the period after the pods have been harvested, corresponding to the vegetative phase of the host plant (Etam et al. 2023).
 Both nymph and adult of Helopeltis spp. infest young shoots (Fig. 9.6.1), cacao pods and peduncles on which a single pest can produce approximately 25-35 lesions per day.
 An exudation of a resinous gummy substance results from the feeding punctures made by the suctorial mouth part of this insect (Thube et al. 2016).
 The fresh lesions on the pod are water-soaked and dark green in colour.
 The tissues around the point where the stylet enters become necrotized due to infection with secondary plant pathogens (Thube et al. 2019).
 The lesions will turn darker, slightly concave, and old lesions are dark in colour but are usually convex (Fig. 9.6.2).
 Helopeltis spp. begin attacking cacao pods at an early stage of pod development, and damage is clearly visible from when the pods are 70mm in length onwards (Saripah 2019).
 Helopeltis feed on the parenchymatous husk tissue of the cacao pod, and this usually induces abscission of young pods (cherelle wilt).
 Young pods, especially those less than three months old (Fig. 9.6.4), have little chance of surviving (Wan Ibrahim 1983).
 Therefore, early infestation may reduce the number of pods reaching maturity.
 Older pods are more likely to survive attacks, with pods from 85mm to 150mm long found to have the highest number of lesions (Saripah, 2019).
 Although the impact of infestations is reduced on older pods, which often tolerate direct damage unless the number of feeding lesions inflicted is high (Khoo et al. 1991), mirid damage may lead to invasion by secondary pests (Fig. 9.6.5) or disease organisms and severe infestations on the cacao pod can cause cracking or complete loss of the pod.
-The estimated yield loss in Indonesia has been estimated as 50-60% if the infestation is at a high level (Siswanto et al. 2020).

 Thube et al. (2019) reported that H. theivora prefers to feed and oviposit on developing pods rather than on cacao leaves and shoots.
-Infestation on the shoots often occurs when only a few pods are available or as an alternative food source (Alias 1983).
+Infestation on the shoots often occurs when only a few pods are available or as an alternative food source

+(Alias 1983).
 The colour of fresh lesion on shoots is pale brown, oval shaped, and turns into black after 2-3 days.
 The lesion on shoots is approximately 4-7mm in length.
 In very serious infestations, the entire tree looks burnt.
-Infestation by Helopeltis usually increases particularly in the rainy season (MCB, 2013).
+Mirids' feeding activities are marked by the presence of cankers (dark markings or lesions), black spots, withered leaves, and occasionally, cocoa trees with stunted growth due to the lack of leaves.